- Cost: $4,050, reflects 10% discount for registering all courses in certificate at once

 - Online Option: Visit our Online BA Certificate page

 - Customized training: Courses can be tailored to meet your needs and brought to your location

 - Webinars: CCAPS offers free webinars on a variety of topics to help you hone your business acumen.
-Catch up on past webinars or sit in on the next live event, "Slide Design for eLearning," on December 11 at noon.
+Catch up on past webinars, or attend the next live webinar "The Psychology of Change for Project Managers" on March 14 at noon.

 Hone your skills as the main liaison between business and IT departments.
 As a business analyst, you will gather and document business requirements and translate them into functional design specifications that can be executed by IT development teams.

 - Identify business needs, and the costs and benefits of addressing them technically